The active flatcoat

 How can you get involved?

-The Flatcoated Retriever Society is here to help.
-We encourage owners to join our ‘club’ where you will find help and support on any subject Flatcoat related.
+At workingflatcoats we are here to help.
+We encourage owners to sign up for our newsletters and to regularly visit this site where you will find help and support on any subject Flatcoat related.

 Most of these activities can be taught ‘just for fun’ but you can also compete if you wish.